davidbeaumont/chic_dressing/wp-content/plugins/feed-them-social/readme.txt

 16. Add the shortcode you generated from the settings page to any post, page, or text widget.

 == Changelog ==
+= Version 4.2.4 Wednesday, January 31tst, 2024 =
+  * NEW: TikTok: Flip the comment icon to be more aligned with TikTok's design.
+  * FIX: TikTok: Remove trailing comma in access token that was causing fatal errors with php 7.0-7.2

+= Version 4.2.3 Saturday, January 27th, 2024 =
+  * NEW: TikTok Feed > Profile: Add truncated number option for followers, following, and likes. ie. 1.2K, 1.2M
+  * FIX: TikTok: Hide profile photo option not working.
+  * FIX: TikTok: Change API url to v2 and make a POST request to get the video data instead of GET.

+= Version 4.2.2 Wednesday, January 24th, 2024 =
+  * NEW: Facebook Feed: Now the thumbnail image will display even if you have age or country restrictions on your business page.
+  * NEW: Premium: Facebook Feed > Popup: Thumbnail images for comments will now display.
+  * FIX: Premium: Facebook Feed > Feed Type > Videos: Option was still showing premium required even if you had the premium version activated and the play button size option was incorrectly set.
+  * FIX: Premium: Facebook Feed: Hide, thumbnail, username or date options not working.
+  * OPTIMIZE: Facebook Feed: Reorder all Yoda notations for checks for better readability of the code and fix some code that was causing notices to appear in the error.log for Albums.

+= Version 4.2.1 Tuesday, January 15th, 2024 =
+  * NEW: TikTok Feed: Added TikTok Feed.
+You can now display your TikTok posts on your website.
+[Demo](https://feedthemsocial.com/tiktok-feed-demo/)
+  * NEW: Feed Edit page: Only empty cache when an actual post amount change, name change, or new access token is added.
+This will help with performance and reduce API calls.
+  * NEW: Font Awesome 6.5.1 added to the plugin.
+All new modern icons for the feeds are in place.
+  * FIX: Facebook Feed: Add email address to the list of text to convert to links in a post description.
+  * FIX: Facebook Feed: Share count not appearing for all post types.
+  * FIX: Facebook Feed: Title link was missing in some promotional posts.
+  * FIX: Facebook Feed: Add check for http on share links because sometimes there is a phone number like tel:+55555555 and not a url.
+  * NOTE: Works with WordPress version 6.4.2
+  * SECURITY: Added nonce check for the rating notice.

+= Version 4.2.0 Tuesday, December 5th, 2023 =
+  * NEW: Facebook: Case type messenger_generic_template added.
+This allows shared posts from Instagram to appear with photo.
+  * NEW: Facebook: Albums Feed: Now you can add a since date which allows you to pull in newer albums if you have a large collection.
+  * NEW: Facebook: span tags have been added around the likes, comment and shares items in a feed.
+This solves the issue of some themes that remove basic html spaces and allows for further customization.
+  * FIX: Facebook: Feed Settings > Facebook Fixed Height: Remove unneeded class and style if the height option was not set.
+  * FIX: Settings: Make sure the Powered by Text is also removed in the popup option when using the Premium version.
+  * FIX: Feed Edit: Hide the text that says, More than 6 Requires Premium, when the Premium plugin is active.
+  * FIX: Premium: Facebook Feed > Popup: In some cases the content for the popup was not loading on the first click.

+= Version 4.1.9 Tuesday, November 21st, 2023 =
+  * FIX: Instagram: Feed not displaying properly on some installs when jquery is loaded in the footer.
+  * FIX: Instance of use_custom_js_scripts was not being used and outputting a PHP notice.
+  * FIX: Instagram: Warning Message: number_format expecting float as first parameter.
+  * FIX: Facebook: Feed not displaying likes/comments count on posts with only text when Reviews extension is active.
+  * FIX: YouTube Setting: Single Video: Background color for video container option not showing.
+  * FIX: Premium: YouTube: User Specific Playlist: The Load more videos.
+  * FIX: Premium: YouTube: Show videos on right or left side.
+  * FIX: Premium: Facebook: Remove inline !important on post for width of grid feed.
+  * FIX: Feed Settings: Remove the loading feed and empty cache message when no access token is present.
+  * FIX: Share: Remove svg icon for Twitter.
+  * NEXT UPDATE: Add date option for Facebook Albums.
+  * NEXT UPDATE: Add Email notification when an access token expires.
+  * NOTE: Works with WordPress version 6.4.1

 = Version 4.1.8 Saturday, September 2nd, 2023 =
   * FIX: Facebook Feed: Link for posts with only text were not directing to Facebook properly.
   * NOTE: Works with WordPress version 6.3.1.